Skip to main content

 AWS typically takes 24–48 hours to populate the Cost and Usage Report for the first time.
 After 24 hours, return to the Integration settings to verify that data is being imported before proceeding.

-Part 2: Enable Commitment Optimization (commitment customers only)
+Commitment Optimization customers

 How the cross-account role works